magic-wormhole/magic-wormhole/docs/api.md

 ## Twisted

-The Twisted-friendly flow looks like this (note that passing reactor= is how you get a non-blocking Wormhole):
+The Twisted-friendly flow looks like this (note that passing reactor is how you get a non-blocking Wormhole):

 ```python